quantumlib/Stim/doc/python_api_reference_vDev.md

 ) -> stim.PauliString:
     """Return a Pauli string equivalent to the tableau.

-    If the tableau fixes each pauli, creates an equivalent pauli string.
+    If the tableau is equivalent to a pauli product, creates an equivalent pauli string.
 If not, then an error is raised.

     Returns:
         The created pauli string